Armenian Secret Army for the Liberation of Armenia: Recognition as a terrorist organization and investigations

+In January 1984, the CIA labeled members of the ASALA militant organization as terrorists, deeming ASALA a continuing international threat.
+The Terrorism Analysis Branch of the CIA reported that ASALA posed a growing threat to various U.S. policy interests.
+It noted that some West European nations were accused of reaching accommodations with ASALA, allowing the militants freedom to target Turkish interests in exchange for promises not to attack their own citizens.
+A previous report from September 29, 1983, also highlighted Armenian terrorists, specifically mentioning ASALA, as a growing international threat.

 The majority of the investigations in the Western countries where the attacks took place were inconclusive and the cases remained unresolved.
-Australian government told the media that they reopened their investigation into the 1980 assassination of two Turkish diplomats made by ASALA.
-1 million Australian Dollar reward is offered by the Australian government for the capture of the perpetrators of the assassination on the occasion of 39th anniversary of the 1980 assassinations.
+Australian government told the media that they reopened their investigation into the 1980 assassination of two Turkish diplomats made by ASALA. $AUS 1 million reward was offered by the Australian government for the capture of the perpetrators of the assassination on the occasion of 39th anniversary of the 1980 assassinations.

 Linkages

 ASALA had ties to Palestinian liberation groups such as the Popular Front for the Liberation of Palestine (PFLP), a Marxist militant group in which ASALA founder Hagop Hagopian was rumored to have been a member in his youth.
 Through his involvement with Palestinian groups, Hagopian earned the nickname "Mujahed," meaning "Warrior."
-Hagopian's sympathetic connection with Palestinian liberation/separatist movements bolstered ASALA's goals and helped pave the way for ASALA's eventual training with another Palestinian rebel group, the Palestine Liberation Organization (PLO).
+Hagopian's sympathetic connection with Palestinian liberation/separatist movements bolstered ASALA's goals and helped pave the way for ASALA's eventual training with the Palestine Liberation Organization (PLO).